GLOBAL MARKETS-Stocks fall, dollar gains after Trump gets coronavirus | Business

 Global equity markets slumped and investors piled into safer gold and the Japanese yen on Friday after U.S. President Donald Trump and his wife tested positive for the coronavirus, adding to market uncertainty just 32 days before U.S. elections.

-Trump's bombshell announcement sparked a risk-off mood among investors already concerned about an elusive coronavirus relief package aimed at bolstering a U.S. economic recovery that's been losing steam as seen by slowing jobs growth in September payrolls data.
-Gold headed toward its best week in nearly two months while the Japanese yen made its sharpest gain in more than a month.
-But the benchmark 10-year Treasury note rose mildly, entrenched in a narrow trading range it has held for three weeks.
+Trump's bombshell announcement sparked a risk-off mood among investors already concerned about an elusive coronavirus relief package aimed at bolstering a U.S. economy that has lost steam, as seen by slowing jobs growth in September payrolls data.
+Gold headed toward its best week in nearly two months even as it pared early gains, while the Japanese yen made its sharpest gain in more than a month.
+But the benchmark 10-year U.S. Treasury note rose mildly, entrenched in a narrow trading range it has held for three weeks.

+How voters feel about the pandemic on voting day could determine the election's outcome and that is highly unusual, said Michael Arone, chief investment strategist for the U.S. SPDR business at State Street Global Advisors in Boston.
+"Today's news demonstrates a bit of a weakness in terms of the Trump re-election campaign," he said.
+"The range of outcomes has expanded and some of the more extreme outcomes have increased in probability and markets certainly don't like that."

-On Wall Street, the Dow Jones Industrial Average fell 0.78%, the S&P 500 lost 0.81% and the Nasdaq Composite dropped 1.18%.
+On Wall Street, the Dow Jones Industrial Average fell 0.02%, while the S&P 500 lost 0.50% and the Nasdaq Composite dropped 1.72%.
 How long the risk-averse moves will last depends on the extent of the infection within the White House, said Francois Savary, chief investment officer at Swiss wealth manager Prime Partners.

-"We may have to wait until the end of the weekend for more clarity on the situation," he said.
-"It will weigh on the market today and early next week but will not induce a long-lasting correction if the infection is contained to Trump," he added.

-"The recovery continues but at slower rate in part because the government stimulus has diminished significantly," said Sung Won Sohn, a finance and economics professor at Loyola Marymount University in Los Angeles.
+"The net result is the seasonal factors pulled down the state and local portion, very, very dramatically, in particular in the in education area," Ricchiuto said.
+"The private sector component, however, continues to improve at a healthy pace."
+The government lost more than 200,000 jobs, Arone said.

+"Those job losses on the government side are real, don't get me wrong.
+But overall the private sector seems to be hanging in there pretty well," he said.
 BETS ARE OFF

-With the election now more uncertain than before, online gambling site Betfair on Friday suspended betting on the outcome of the Nov.
+With the election now more uncertain, online gambling site Betfair on Friday suspended betting on the outcome of the Nov.
 3 vote.
-The news from the White House triggered a rise in the dollar as well the yen.
-The dollar index rose 0.092%, with the euro down 0.27% at $1.1715.
+The news from the White House triggered a rise in the dollar and the yen.
+The dollar index rose 0.087%, with the euro down 0.25% to $1.1718.

-Gold pared some earlier gains.
-"Depending on how this situation evolves over the weekend, notably if more members of the U.S. government's senior leadership are diagnosed positive, gold could be set for an extended rally," said Jeffrey Halley, a senior market analyst at OANDA.
+Gold pared early gains to turn lower as stocks pared losses.
+"If more members of the U.S. government's senior leadership are diagnosed positive, gold could be set for an extended rally," said Jeffrey Halley, a senior market analyst at OANDA.

 - READ MORE ON: